Vikasboolean/chat-box/README.md

 # chat-box
-A basic chating app project just for fun
+A basic chatting app project just for fun